 One of the most popular local outdoor sports is white water rafting.
 SOAP takes several outings each semester.
-The nearby Ocoee river has class III and IV rapids.
+The nearby Ocoee River has class III and IV rapids.
 Part of the Ocoee was even used for the Olympic whitewater canoe and kayak slalom event in 1996!
-There are tons of rafting adventure companies anywhere from 40 minutes to an hour and a half away from SAU.
+There are tons of rafting adventure companies anywhere from 40 minutes to an hour and a half away from Southern.
 You can check out a map of the options here.

 Even those who don’t love the outdoors as much can enjoy a fun SOAP event, the cardboard boat race.
 Teams compete to build boats out of cardboard and duct tape, and then race them in Coolidge pool.
 The winners get a cash prize.
 There is also a dive for cash where students plunge into the pool to gather as many bills as they can before time runs out.

 Joining SOAP is a great way to enjoy the natural beauty of Tennessee and Southern’s own awesome outdoor facilities.
 Southern has a student cave on campus that is open on different weekends throughout the semester.
 For rock-climbing lovers we have an indoor rock wall in the Hulsey Wellness Center and the Goliath Wall in the student park.